 French Island residents find some hope for federal-level action.
 The EPA in August proposed designating PFOA and PFOS as hazardous substances, which would require polluters to report spills and potentially pay for the cleanup.
 The Department of Natural Resources is assessing what that change means for Wisconsin.

-Additionally, the EPA expects to issue enforceable drinking water standards in 2023 for four types of PFAS in public water systems.
+Additionally, the EPA expects to issue enforceable drinking water standards in 2023 for PFAS in public water systems.
 Wisconsin would have to write a new standard to comply unless the state enacts tighter regulations first.
 The federal rule would not apply to private wells because the EPA does not regulate them.